jasonsperske/vscode-codeowners/README.md

 ![](./img/command.gif)

 Use the command palette to run the `CODEOWNERS: Show owners of current file` command, which will display all code owners for the current file.
+If you select a name form the list then it is automatically copied into your clipboard.